 A McLaren 570S:

-And the last picture I took was of a Aston Martin Vantage:
+And the last picture from the meet, Aston Martin Vantage:

 Already in spring this year there has been some good days with the weather so I took advantage of the ‘good’ weather for photography.
 So in the post we start off in the coastal town of Mallaig looking towards the Isle of Skye: